bbertka/mitrend-python/README.md

 - A microservice is being prepared to handle MiTrend assessment requests, so this module can easily fit in with a Web app such as Flask.

 ## Installation
-How do install your software to make it work?
-Do i just download the scripts?
-Do i download them from a central repository.
-This section should give readers a spoon-fed way of understanding how do i get to step 1.
-Make sure you recognize multiple deployment scenarios as well if it it integrates with things like Vagrant or Docker.
 To install just clone from git and run the setup.py script:
 ```
 sudo python setup.py install